MartonKN/Transport-in-normal-superconducting-normal-junction/README.md

 - 'System parameters': here one can set all the physical parameters
 - 'Common definitions for both calculations': set up the transverse harmonic modes and their matrix elements in laboratory frame and in the center of mass frame
 - 'Definitions for the BCS calculation': These are the functions that are used to determine the free energy of the system.
 This has a rather complicated integral form (see the paper), please read the paper to follow through the definitions.
 To calculate the free energy, I had to write a Romberg integration routine qromb (see Numerical Recipies), which also uses a polynomial interpolation for vector, matrix and tensor values, called polint. qromb is much-much faster than the NIntegrate routine of Mathematica.
 The numerical minimization of the free energy is done in the routine Find\[CapitalDelta]00.
+- 'BCS calculation': The superconducting order parameter is calculated in this part of the code.
+(BCS stands for the Bardeen-Cooper-Schrieffer model of superconductivity.)
+The results are automatically saved and the plots of the confining potentials, the binding energy of the atoms and the superconducting order parameter are plotted and exported.
+- 'Definitions for the transport calculation': Now, that we have the superconducting profile accross the wire, we calculate the conductance and spin conductance values.
+To do that, we determine the probability of an atom being able to pass through the wire, the transition probabilities.
+We chop the wire into small intervals, and determine the transition probabilities between each of these.
+As the atom can be in several transverse modes, the transition probabilities form a matrix (transfer matrix).
+The transition probabilities of the entire channel can be optained by simply multiplying these matrices.
+However, the resulting matrix multiplication is numerically unstable, we use a usual trick of scattering matrices (see the paper) to avoid divergences.